 Regardless of the situation, an effective project manager should try to find ways to confront employees in negative scenarios as well as give appreciative feedback on accomplishments and out-of-the-way efforts.

 Did you know that the Project Management Institute (PMI) terms efficient communication as the life-blood of a project?

-If you are especially a project manager that has experience working with numerous projects and associated professionals, it is only but natural to take over a more subtle outlook than an enthusiastic approach to the projects at hand.
+If you are a certified project manager that has experience working with numerous projects and associated professionals, it is only but natural to take over a more subtle outlook than an enthusiastic approach to the projects at hand.
 Usually, project managers new to the arena seem to be enthusiastic due to hunger for self-actualization and professional growth.

 However, as the proverb goes, “enthusiasm is contagious”.
 The attitude you exhibit in your personal life and at work is bound to be taken up by potential followers.
 An effective project manager understands this concept and shows how to lead projects with zeal and enthusiasm.

 According to Dale Carnegie, “Flaming enthusiasm, backed up by horse sense and persistence, is the quality that most frequently makes for success.”